University of Nevada, Las Vegas: Sustainability

 The University of Nevada, Las Vegas has created an Urban Sustainability Initiative that strives to implement sustainable practices on campus and in the larger Las Vegas community.
 In addition to having two campus buildings in the process of LEED Silver Certification and one building in the process of LEED Gold Certification, UNLV has reduced its use of electricity and natural gas by 38% per square foot since 2001 by retrofitting older campus buildings.
 In the 2009 edition of the Sustainable Endowment Institute's College Sustainability Report Card, University of Nevada-Las Vegas received a grade of "C".

 The Science and Engineering building received a LEED Silver rating in March 2009.
 SEB achieved this rating by using recycled glass, steel, concrete, and wood.
 More than 60% of the leftover construction materials were recycled.
 The roof of SEB was made to reflect 92% of sunlight.
 This reduces the amount of heat absorbed into the building, so reduces energy needed to cool the building.
 Incoming air to SEB is also cooled through evaporation so the need for air conditioning is reduced.
 High-performance window glazing also allows light to come in while keeping the building insulated.
 Occupancy sensors allow lights to automatically turn off when a room is not occupied, saving electricity.
 Low-flow sinks, toilets, and showers, as well as a drip irrigation system for the native desert landscape, reduce water usage by 42%.
 SEB also uses a reclaimed water system that captures wastewater, providing 750 gallons of water a day that are used to flush toilets.

 The Greenspun College of Urban Affairs building of UNLV received a LEED Gold rating in April 2010.

 In 2009, UNLV received the Cashman Good Government Award for the campus' sustainability measures for "maintaining consistent energy costs despite substantial campus growth," saving nearly $11 million from 2001 to 2009.
 UNLV was also recognized for managing the xeric demonstration garden and for its recycling efforts.

 Recent efforts by the university to improve sustainability practices include participation in the Solar Decathlon and creation of a Sustainability Coordinator position to investigate methods for improving sustainability of residence halls.

-Residence halls

-Four residence-hall complexes are on the campus: Dayton Complex, Tonopah Complex, South Residential Complex, and Upper Class Complex.